 If you already have a PS5 or Xbox Series X, thanks to backwards compatibility you can of course play GTA 5 right now.
-But you won't get to enjoy any serious next-gen improvements until the new version is released in the second half of 2021.
-We still don't have an exact release date for when that will happen, nor do we know exactly what its expansions and enhancements will involve, but we're hoping it's only a matter of time before we find out more given we're already a few months into 2021.
+But you won't get to enjoy any serious next-gen improvements until the new version is released on November 11, 2021.
+We still don't know exactly what its expansions and enhancements will involve - though Rockstar has said these versions will bring "new features" - but we're hoping it's only a matter of time before we find out more.
+However, it doesn't look like we'll find out more at E3 2021, with Take-Two Interactive set to host a panel rather than a showcase.

 - GTA 6: who knows when it's coming out?